Skip to content

 notify_on_success = ["slack-ops"]

-# Every failed/timeout/crashed run lands in the team Slack
+# Every failed/timeout/crashed run is sent to the team channel

 [[notification_route]]